Tenure Track Position in Conservation Biology

-Teaching responsibilities include participation in a team-taught introductory course, an intermediate level course in animal physiology that includes laboratory and/or fieldwork, and an advanced seminar with research projects in an area of the applicant’s interest.
+The Department of Biology at Swarthmore College invites applications for a tenure- track position in Conservation Biology at the Assistant Professor level, beginning Fall 2021.
+Teaching responsibilities include participation in a team-taught introductory course, an intermediate level course in Conservation Biology that includes laboratory and/or fieldwork, and an advanced seminar in an area of the applicant’s interest.
 The College offers competitive start-up packages to support faculty research and teaching, funds for travel to professional meetings, summer support of undergraduate research collaborators, and a generous sabbatical policy.
-The candidate will have space in a professionally staffed, state-of-the-art animal facility in a new building and will have the opportunity to design teaching and research laboratories, customized to their needs, in the same building.
+The candidate will have a laboratory and office space in a new building, with access to a state-of-the-art and professionally staffed greenhouse and animal facility.

 Located in the suburbs of Philadelphia and near Wilmington DE, Swarthmore College is a highly selective liberal arts college whose mission combines academic rigor with social responsibility.
 Swarthmore has a strong institutional commitment to diversity.
 We actively seek and welcome applications from candidates with exceptional qualifications, particularly those with demonstrable commitments to a more inclusive society and world.
 Applicants from traditionally underrepresented groups are strongly encouraged to apply.